psavva/khode-two-factor-auth/README.md

-# Keycloak 2FA Rest API Extension
+# Keycloak 2FA REST API Extension

 khode-2fa is a Keycloak extension that provides a REST API for managing Time-based One-Time Password (TOTP) authentication.
 This extension allows you to set up, verify, enable, disable, and validate TOTP for users in a Keycloak realm.

 ## Features